nt1m/WebExtensions-Theming-API/Proposal.md

 - hover
 - active
 - focus

-If not defined, it targets default state.
+If [state] is not defined, it targets default state.

 ## API1: Basic themes
 Support the manifest entries above in manifest.json.
 See https://developer.chrome.com/extensions/themes